Tax guide

 For tax planning articles, the CA review should verify the old versus new regime comparison, eligible deductions, HRA support, 80C/80D/NPS evidence, advance tax exposure, capital gains, interest income, AIS entries, and whether planning decisions are supported before March-end.

-The technical file should end with a concise review note covering the documents checked, the computation method, the filing or compliance route selected, unresolved assumptions, and the next deadline.
-If the guide is applied to an actual taxpayer, the CA should preserve the calculation sheet, portal downloads, proof index, acknowledgement, and any communication trail.
-If the case involves a notice, GST mismatch, capital gains, foreign asset, large refund, or return correction, the note should also record the limitation period and the reason the chosen route is better than alternatives.
+The technical file should close with a concise review note covering the documents examined, the computation method used, the filing or compliance route selected, any unresolved assumptions, and the next deadline.
+Where the guide is applied to an actual taxpayer file, the CA should preserve the calculation sheet, portal downloads, proof index, acknowledgement, and any communication trail.
+If the case involves a notice, GST mismatch, capital gains, foreign assets, a large refund, or a return correction, the note should also record the applicable limitation period and the reason the chosen route is preferable to alternatives.